corvus-dotnet/Corvus.Tenancy/docs/adr/0001-tenants-will-not-inherit-their-parents-properties.md

 Whilst property inheritance seems desirable from a development perspective - for example, creating temporary tenants for testing purposes, or setting up tenants for developers - it is likely to be less useful in envisaged production scenarios.

-In the case when hierarchy is used for organisational purposes, inheritance is not relevant; parent tenants are there solely to group their children and configuration for the parent tenant is irrelevant, as it does not exist to be used as a tenant in it's own right.
+In the case when hierarchy is used for organisational purposes, inheritance is not relevant; parent tenants are there solely to group their children and configuration for the parent tenant is irrelevant, as it does not exist to be used as a tenant in its own right.

 In the case where hierarchy represents a genuine parent-child relationship there are many potential reasons for this, and the goal of the project is not to dictate specific use cases.
 However, in making the decision not to implement property inheritance it is only necessary to find a use case where it is not desirable.